gabrielemariotti/cardslib/doc/CARD.md

 If you need to change dynamically the card background you can use this code:

 **For CardViewNative**:

+> PAY ATTENTION:Don't use with CardViewNative (not yet supported).

 ``` java
     ColorCard card = new ColorCard(this.getActivity());